kircherlab/CADD-browserTracks/README.md

 It displayes the highest CADD score that any of 3 possible SNV at that position has.
 It is available for every determined genome position on the major chromosomes in the reference genome.

+The bigWig datasets that are displayed in the tracks are located [on our webserver](http://krishna.gs.washington.edu/download/CADD/bigWig/)

 ## About CADD

 CADD (short for Combined Annotation Dependent Depletion) is a tool for scoring